 you can install the development version straight from the

-develop branch using this command (note “develop.zip” in
+master branch using this command (note “master.zip” in

 To verify that Pyrogram is correctly installed, open a Python shell and import it.
 If no error shows up you are good to go.